KENYA WATER

 Road Safety Awareness for Pupils Near Mwache Dam

-On 23rd June 2025, the Mwache Dam safety team conducted a road safety session at Fulugani Primary School to equip pupils with practical skills on safely navigating roads near the ongoing construction.
+The Mwache Dam safety team conducted a road safety session at Fulugani Primary School to equip pupils with practical skills on safely navigating roads near the ongoing construction.
 With the increased movement of light and heavy machinery, the session, led by the Environmental, Social, Health, and Safety (ESHS) team, MoWSI (KWSCRP), NTSA, contractors, and teachers, included live demonstrations on how to stop, look, listen, and cross safely.
 The initiative reinforces the project’s commitment to community safety, ensuring schoolchildren can move confidently and securely during the dam’s construction period.

 PROJECT UPDATES -